Cambridge High School

 The proof is in the numbers

 Cambridge High School is a co-educational state secondary school located 15 minutes by car from Hamilton, New Zealand’s fourth-largest city.
 Established in 1883, the school combines modern facilities and a progressive education programme, with traditional core values and high expectations for student achievement.
-Cambridge High School has been using Accessit Library since 2015, and Assistant Head of English, Amy Featonby, says the system has really had a big impact on the results her students have achieved.Amy has found Accessit to be a great classroom and teaching resource.
+Cambridge High School has been using Accessit Library since 2015.
+And Assistant Head of English, Amy Featonby, says the library management system has really had a big impact on the results her students have achieved.Amy has found Accessit to be a great classroom and teaching resource.

 Amy identified that getting students set up and using Accessit is easy.
 They quickly learn where to go and what to do.
-Accessit’s One Search tool enables students to quickly and reliably access academic articles and information on a topic using search terms with just a few simple clicks.
+Accessit’s One Search tool also enables students to quickly and reliably access academic articles and information on a topic using search terms with just a few simple clicks.
 One Search puts an end to long, laborious searching for hours.

 “Accessit is a safe ‘go-to’ place where students can get reliable, relevant resources.
 I can trust that my students who use Accessit’s One Search to support their learning are accessing quality materials that will help them achieve the outcomes and results they’re aiming for,” says Amy.